stageor/ecommerce_project/README.md

 ## Overview

-This project demonstrates an end to end data analysis workflow using advanced SQL.
-The aim is to simulate real industry practice, starting with structured exploratory data analysis and moving toward analytical reporting using window functions, CTEs, subqueries, and performance focused query logic.
+This project demonstrates end-to-end data analysis using advanced SQL.
+The goal is to mirror real industry workflows, starting with structured exploratory data analysis and moving toward advanced analytical reporting.
+The work incorporates window functions, CTEs, subqueries, and performance-focused query logic to handle complex analytical tasks.